huggingface/blog/game-jam.md

 <h2>Why Are We Organizing This?</h2>

 In a time when some popular game jams restrict the use of AI tools, we believe it's crucial to **provide a platform specifically dedicated to showcasing the incredible possibilities AI offers game developers**.
+Especially when those tools are **open, transparent, and accessible**.

 We want to see these jams thrive and empower indie developers with the tools they need to boost productivity and unlock their full potential.